Cartoon-KAPOW!

 A/B Split testing

-In an A/B split test, the copywriter would send their email to a sample of the full mailing list.
-Half of the sample would get subject line A and the other half would get subject line B.
+In an A/B split test, the copywriter will send their email to a sample of the full mailing list.
+Half of the sample will get subject line A and the other half will get subject line B.

-You can use A/B split testing to assess the effectiveness other communications too.
-Like ads, landing pages and leaflet drops, for example.
+You can use A/B split testing to assess a variety of direct response communications, including ads, landing pages and leaflet drops.

-First impressions are everything — and you don’t want to lose visitors as soon as they arrive — so getting this section right is critical!
+First impressions are everything — and you don’t want to lose visitors as soon as they arrive — so getting this section right is crucial!

-The section above the fold has to satisfy several objectives.
-It needs to:
+Essentially, the section above the fold needs to:

 Active voice

-Active voice refers to the grammatical construction of a piece of copy.
+Active voice refers to the grammatical construction of a sentence or piece of copy.

-The opposite of active voice is called passive voice.
+The opposite of active voice is passive voice.

 Advertorial